aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

                      }

-The results outputs of this workchain are:
+The results outputs of this WorkChain are the following :

 * **force_constants**: ForceConstantsData object that contains the harmonic force constants.
 If Born effective charges are calculated this object also contains the dielectric tensor and the born effective charges of each atom in the unit cell
 * **thermal_properties**: ArrayData object that contains the thermal properties calculated using phonopy.
 These include the entropy, free energy and heat capacity at constant volume.